Okay, what exactly is a colon cleanse?

 But topical applications can only do so much, and they can be both expensive and deleterious to your health.
-It’s better to tackle healthy skin from the inside out, preferably by ridding your body of toxins and letting your skin guard itself from the outside in.
+It’s better to tackle healthy skin from the inside out, and let your skin guard itself from the outside in.

 How herbal ingredients can help cleanse your skin

-Below we’ll talk about some of the most vital natural ingredients that aid your skin in purging toxins and promoting health internally and externally.
+Below we’ll talk about some of the most vital natural ingredients that aid your skin in promoting health internally and externally.
 For more information, read about all the botanical ingredients.

 (Want to jump to the infographic?)